whatmakeart/modeling-and-fabrication/content/modules/01-technical-sketching-fusion-360/1-5-Fusion-360-Introduction/index.md

 draft: false
 ---

-We will begin 3D modeling in Fusion 360\.
-Make sure you created an Autodesk account and have Fusion 360 installed.
+We will begin 3D modeling in Fusion 360.
+Make sure you created an Autodesk account.

 Watch the video about the [Fusion 360 User Interface](https://youtu.be/YjaxBbTY3kc).
 It explains how Fusion 360 works with project files.
 It also shows how to navigate in 3D space with your three button mouse.
-Fusion 360 is a parametric modeling program and therefore has a timeline with all of the features of your 3D model.
+Fusion 360 is a parametric modeling program and therefore has a desing history timeline with all of the features of your 3D model.
 We will discuss the timeline, user parameters, model browser and many other topics as the course progresses.
-This video gives you the information that you need to get started in Fusion 360.
+This video gives you the information that you need to get started with the basics in Fusion 360.

 ## Fusion 360 Introduction Video